Most Romantic Things to do in New York City

 The weather in New York can get pretty cold in the winter, so remember to pack appropriately.
 Check out my NY winter guide for more info.
 And summers can be hot and humid.

-Like any big city, there is crime in New York.
+Like any big city, there is a crime in New York.
 But by using appropriate caution, you can enjoy your trip without these negative experiences.
 Keep belongings close and within your sight.
 Avoid unlit side streets, riding the subway late at night, and neighborhoods with higher crime rates.
-Using common sense is the most important thing.
+Using common-sense is the most important thing.

 A lot of the things listed in this post offer skip-the-line tickets.
 So, to keep you both from waiting on very unromantic lines, consider purchasing these ahead of time.